-Orford and Williams, fourth after the opening short skate, made up a five-point deficit after a slipup by the third-place couple of Alexandra Paul and Mitchell Islam of Ontario to take the third place medal by less than a point.
+Orford and Thomas Williams, fourth after the opening short skate, made up a five-point deficit on the third-place couple of Alexandra Paul and Mitchell Islam of Ontario to take third place medal by less than a point.

-Orford and Williams' third-place skate earned them a place on the Canadian team for the Four Continents championships in Osaka, Japan in less than two weeks.
+Orford and Williams' third-place skate earned them a place on the Canadian team for the Four Continents championships in Osaka, Japan from Feb.
+6 to 11.

 Orford and Williams scored 91.04 in the free dance to finish with a total score of 152.56.
 The pair placed sixth at both last year's nationals and world junior championships.

-Olympic champions Tessa Virtue and Scott Moir won their fifth Canadian senior ice dance title with a 187.23 score.
+Olympic champions Tessa Virtue and Scott Moir won their fifth Canadian senior ice dance title with an 187.23 score.

 Kevin Reynolds of Coquitlam, the silver-medal winner in the senior men's championships behind Patrick Chan, will also take part in the Four Continents competition in Japan.